MANGEMENT COMMENT LETTER

 Camillus, New York

-In planning and performing our audit of the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of West Genesee Central School District (the School District) as of and for the year ended June 30, 2018, in accordance with auditing standards generally accepted in the United States of America, we considered the School District’s internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of School District’s internal control.
-Accordingly, we do not express an opinion on the effectiveness of School District’s internal control.
+In planning and performing our audit of the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the West Genesee Central School District (the School District) as of and for the year ended June 30, 2020, in accordance with auditing standards generally accepted in the United States of America, we considered the School District’s internal control over financial reporting (internal control) as a basis for designing our auditing procedures for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the School District’s internal control.
+Accordingly, we do not express an opinion on the effectiveness of the School District’s internal control.

 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
-A material weakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the entity’s financial statements will not be prevented, or detected and corrected, on a timely basis.
+A material weakness is a deficiency, or combination of deficiencies in internal control, such that there is a reasonable possibility that a material misstatement of the entity’s financial statements will not be prevented or detected and corrected on a timely basis.

-This letter does not affect our report dated September 28, 2018 on the financial statements of the West Genesee Central School District.
+During our audit, we became aware of items for discussion of future matters.
+This letter summarizes these comments and recommendations regarding these matters.
+This letter does not affect our report dated September 24, 2020 on the financial statements of the West Genesee School District.

 Impact of Future Standards of the Governmental Accounting Standards Board (GASB)